Possessing the Canaanites’ Land

 God is always fair, and while it may be asked, why He gave the land of the Canaanites to Israel, it is important to understand the full story.
 God promised Abraham the land of Canaanites.
 “And I will give unto you, and to your descendants after you, the land in which you are a sojourner, all the land of Canaan, for an everlasting possession; and I will be their God” (Genesis 17:8).

 But there were two main reasons for the delay of the fulfillment of this promise.
 First, it would take time for Abraham’s descendants to multiply so that they can conquer that land.
-Second, God’s love and justice demanded that the Amorites (main group that lived in Canaan) would have a period of grace so God would not be unfair to them.
+Second, God’s love and justice demanded that the Amorites (main group that lived in Canaan) would have a period of grace so God would be fair to them.
 Thus, the Israelites were not ready to take the land, nor was God ready to dispossess the Amorites.

+The great wickedness and moral depravity to which the inhabitants of Canaan had reached by the time of Moses is shown by their mythical literature which was recently discovered.
+They describe their pagan gods as blood-thirsty and harsh beings, destroying and cheating each other, and corrupt beyond comprehension.
 The Canaanites were similar to the pre-flood people and the inhabitant of Sodom and Gomorrah.
 They sacrificed their children to idols, worshiped serpents, and practicing depraved ceremonies in their temples.
 And their houses of worship had professional prostitutes of both sexes.

 In His service,